 Underneath the introductory comments, you should add the commit message to the text file.

 To write a useful commit message, you should include a summary on the first line that is around 50 characters long.
-Under this, and broken up into digestible sections, you should include a description that states the reason you made this change, how the code works, and additional information that will make it easier for others to review the work when merging it.
+Under this, and broken up into digestible sections, you should include a description that states the reason you made this change, how the code works, and additional information that will contextualize and clarify it for others to review the work when merging it.
 Try to be as helpful and proactive as possible to ensure that those maintaining the project are able to fully understand your contribution.

-Once you have saved and exited the commit message text file, you can verify what git will be committing with the following command:
+Once you have saved and exited the commit message text file, you can verify what Git will be committing with the following command: